kbagoy/kb2024/_posts/2020-04-05-winning-marketing-strategy.md

 ## Find Your Voice

 Your voice is what customers are going to know you for, and thus it should fit the type of business you are running.
 For example, a law firm should utilize a professional voice throughout their marketing campaigns to ensure their clients they are dealing with someone who is a professional and will take their cases seriously.
 Note that it is also very important to [keep this voice consistent](https://turnthepage-onlinemarketing.com/how-to-maintain-a-consistent-brand-voice-for-your-business/) throughout all your mediums.
 Creating the right marketing strategy for your company is an essential part of your long-term success.
-Thus, it is important to adhere to the list of tips posted above in order to create and follow through with a highly successful marketing strategy.

-**If you need help creating a winning marketing strategy for your small business, [start by grabbing my Ebook "_Secrets of a Six-Figure Freelancer"._](https://go.katebagoy.com/ebook)**
+Thus, it is important to adhere to the list of tips posted above in order to create and follow through with a highly successful marketing strategy. **If you need help creating a winning marketing strategy for your small business,[start by grabbing my Ebook "_Secrets of a Six-Figure Freelancer"._](https://go.katebagoy.com/ebook)**